 Great Expectations offers educational and supportive services to youth ages 13-24 who are or were in foster /kinship/special needs adoptive relationships to help them achieve academic, independent and personal success.
 Youth in the Great Expectations program develop career and personal goals.
 Career goals include the opportunity to earn a National Career Readiness Certificate.
 The Great Expectations Career Coach offers support and guidance to youth, helping them succeed, not only with college plans and independent living skills, but with their futures.

-Dreamkeepers is designed to help students stay in college when faced with an unforeseen financial emergency.
-Through Dreamkeepers, students may receive financial assistance to get them through their emergency.
+This program is designed to help students stay in college when faced with an unforeseen financial emergency.
+Through this program, students may receive financial assistance to get them through their emergency.
 Eligible students must have a cumulative GPA of 2.0, not be a first semester student, and be enrolled in at least 6 credit hours.
-In order to determine eligibility and if need meets approved criteria, students seeking Dreamkeepers assistance should contact Student Services at 276-523-2400 x.
-278 or visit H134 in the Student Services Suite of Holton Hall.
+In order to determine eligibility and if need meets approved criteria, students seeking assistance should contact Student Services at 276-523-9107 or Student Services Suite of Holton Hall.

 The general philosophy of Mountain Empire Community College in the area of student conduct is based upon the concept that students are adults and should enjoy the rights and responsibilities of adult citizenship.
 Accordingly, the State Board for Community Colleges and Mountain Empire Community College have established regulations that are essential to the protection of freedom, life, and property of all members of the campus community.